What Not to Flush

 Below is a list of items that people commonly flush that should not be going down the toilet:

 - Baby Wipes, Sanitary Products, Paper Towels, Diapers and Facial Tissues are made of materials that don't break down and commonly cause pipes to clog.
+"Flushable" wipes are not truly flushable and should always be placed in the garbage.
+We receive several phone calls a year from customers whose pipes have clogged due to "flushable" wipes; don't be fooled by false advertising!

 - Prescription Drugs, Over-the-Counter Medications contain chemicals that shouldn't enter the wastewater supply.
 Keep in mind that sewage is treated and recycled, and these chemicles could affect our processes.
 The best way to dispose of items like these is to crush them and then mix with coffee grounds, kitty litter or dirt before sealing them in a plastic bag and disposing of them in the trash.